Guest blog by Mary Dell Harrington, co-founder of the parenting blog Grown and Flown.

 Hide and Seek: To incorporate our dog into a classic game of Hide and Seek, we hide a few of his treats around the house.
 I limit the number of treats for this game so both Clyde and Gabriella know when the game is over.
 This can be done with your feline friends as well!

 Grab a book: For the restful part of the day, Gabriella picks one or two books to read to Clyde.
 She loves to show him the pictures and make up stories.
 This is another activity that can be done with dogs and cats.

 Playing indoors with can be a fun bonding experience for kids and their pets.
 But don’t forget, everyone still needs some outdoor time—even if only for a few minutes a day!

-ASPCA Plush Rescue Pets: Our line of plush dog and cat toys offers kids a chance to snuggle up with their very own rescue pets—no housetraining required!
-The ASPCA rescue plush teaches children invaluable lessons about the importance of finding loving homes for shelter animals.
+We’re beyond excited about our line of plush dog and cat toys that offers kids a chance to snuggle up with their very own rescue pets—no housetraining required!
+Besides being adorable, the ASPCA rescue plush also teaches children invaluable lessons about the importance of finding loving homes for shelter animals.

 If you’ve already purchased a plush dog or cat for your child—congratulations on your adoption!
 Here are a few fun things you and your child can do together to get off to a great start as the proud guardian of a plush rescue pet.

 Register Your ASPCA Plush Rescue Pet Make your adoption official by registering your pet’s name and gender.
 You’ll also receive a special registration number to add to your adoption certificate.

 Sign our pledge to always make pet adoption your first option.
 There are tons of healthy, sweet animals in shelters nationwide.
 Please join our effort to find them homes.